Ford Sport Trac Review (by Owner)

 Conclusion

-Both of my 2001 and 2008 Sport-Trac's have proved to be handy and reliable vehicles.
-Aside from getting me back and forth to work faithfully and comfortably for 20+ years, they've carried bicycles, motorcycles, go karts, kayaks, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and more.
+Both of my 2001 and 2008 Sport-Trac's have proved to be reliable and handy vehicles.
+Aside from getting me back and forth to work faithfully and comfortably for 20+ years, they've carried bicycles, motorcycles, go karts, kayaks, kids, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and more.

 best way to transport a kayak